 Okay, you knew this one was coming.
 Eagle Lake is a huge fishing attraction for anglers around the world.
 With such a large lake you just know there are going to be large fish biting.
 The locals will tell you the fish bite all day long.
 They can even tell you what kinds of bait to use, where to look for the kind of fish you want to catch, and the best times of day to find that specific fish.

 With some fishermen being able to catch 15 to 40 walleye per day, and muskies that are bigger than your wildest dreams you really can’t miss your chance to fish on Eagle Lake.
-If you’ve been to Eagle Lake in previous years you’ll definitely want to make sure to try and top the record you set last year for the biggest fish you’ve ever caught.
+If you’ve been to Eagle Lake in previous years you’ll want to make sure to try and top the record you set last year for the biggest fish you’ve ever caught.

 Since you also have the option to change things up and try to catch new types of fish every time you go out, you won’t find yourself tiring of the area any time soon.
 You aren’t limited to walleye or muskies.
 You can also fish for northern pike and trout if you’re feeling adventurous.